 # First push doesn't share anything with the fresh site so you need to force push it $ git push production master --force

-For deploying the database contents or the uploads folder you need to roll your own solution which is safe enough to not overwrite any data created in production.
+For deploying the database contents or the contents of the uploads folder you will need to roll your own solution which is safe enough to not overwrite any data created in production.